July 15, 2020 (last update, July 22)

 - Covid-19 Resources for Teaching Students with Disabilities - Spreadsheet of Additional Resources for Supporting Students with Disabilities for All Educators and Providers

 Connecticut Department of Education offers COVID-19 Resources for Families and Educators with sections that include a broad range of topics.

-Video from Northampton Public School in Massachusetts offers an example of communication to families about planning for a return of students to school facilities.
+Northampton Public School in Massachusetts offers an example of communication to families about planning for a return of students to school facilities.
 Video link (11:21 min:sec, has Spanish subtitles).

 Equity for Complex Learners: Resources for Professional Development and Meeting Student Needs